Vasoactive Intestinal Peptide-Producing Tumor

 Who studies it?
 The endocrinologist participates in the assessment of this type of hormone-producing tumor, often in coordination with other specialists.
 With prolonged watery diarrhea without a clear cause, seeking a professional evaluation allows the diagnosis to be guided appropriately.

-Specialties that treat vasoactive intestinal peptide-producing tumor
+Data on 7 doctors who treat vasoactive intestinal peptide-producing tumor

 Doctors specialized in vasoactive intestinal peptide-producing tumor